ibm-cloud-docs/vmware-service/getting-started.md

 {: #getting-started-step2}
 {: step}

-Before you order an instance, consider the size of the VMware deployment required.
+Before you order an instance, consider the size of the VMware® deployment required.

 VMware deployments are sized based on the CPU, memory, and storage that are required to run the targeted workload.
 If you are planning a workload migration from on-premises to the cloud, the on-premises size is a good starting point.
 VMware deployments are elastic and you can resize them at any time.